iluha168/rhodium/README.md

 ## About
 `Rhodium` is a TypeScript-first `Promise` alternative with error tracking, cancellation, common async utilities, and a sprinkle of syntax sugar.

-It uses native `Promise` internally, allowing for minimal performance loss.
+It uses native `Promise` internally, resulting in minimal performance loss.

 `Rhodium` implements all `Promise`'s static and non-static methods, making them cancellable and error-tracking as well.